SEGVeenstra/ext_theme/extended_theme/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 Easily extend the theming in `flutter`.
 Add custom properties and styles for custom widgets in a heartbeat.

-This package contains the annotation for `exteneded_theme_generator`.
+This package contains the annotation for `extended_theme_generator`.

 ## Features